All Episodes

 Absolutely.

-And what is Hillary giving us?
+What is Hillary giving us?

-What is she giving us?
+What has she given us?

 Amy Kramer, good to have you back.